SparseLinearAlgebra/spla/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/JetBrains-Research/spla/blob/master/LICENSE.md)

-**spla** is a sparse linear algebra framework for multi-GPU computations based on `OpenCL` and `Boost.Compute` technologies.
+**spla** is a sparse linear algebra framework for multi-GPU computations based on `OpenCL` and `boost.compute` technologies.
 It provides linear algebra primitives, such as matrices, vectors and scalars, supports wide variety of operations, and gives an ability to customize underlying values types and parametrise operations using arbitrary user defined functions.

 > Note: project under heavy development!
 Not ready for usage.